uloco/webstorm-bluloco-scheme/README.md

 ## Sublime Text / TextMate
 I recently added support for the Sublime Text / Textmate editor.
-Herefore, just take the `Bluloco.tmTheme` file, and insert it in your User packages folder.
+Herefore, just take the `Bluloco.tmTheme` file, and insert it in your User packages folder, that's it.